getsentry/json-schema-diff/README.md

 # json-schema-diff

-A work-in-progress tool to diff changes between code schemas.
+A work-in-progress tool to diff changes between JSON schemas.
 A lot of JSON schema features are not implemented and therefore ignored, such as:

 * `required`
 * `patternProperties` (entirely ignored)